Facebook Pixel Code

 People struggling with addiction experience repetitive thoughts that motivate them to seek substances.
 CBT trains them to find constructive ways to challenge these thoughts and not be consumed by them.

-These programs have some essential characteristics which differentiate them from 12-Step programs.
-The following are the most pertinent.
+These programs have some essential characteristics that differentiate them from the 12-Step Program.

-The 12-Step Program posits that addiction is a physical and spiritual affliction.
+The 12-Step Program frames addiction as a physical and spiritual affliction.
 Non-12-Step programs agree that addiction is a physical affliction.
 But they are more likely to call it a mental illness than a spiritual one.
-Spiritual has religious connotations from which even the most secular 12-Step groups struggle to disassociate.
+The 12-Step Program has religious connotations from which even the most secular groups struggle to disassociate.

 One of the fundamental 12-Step principles is that addiction is a disease that can never be cured.
 Many people struggling with addiction have a hard time accepting that.
 And not all mental health professionals agree with this principle.
-Many mental health experts posit that addiction can be cured with a range of alternative interventions, including medication, CBT, hypnosis, and other forms of therapy.
+Many mental health experts suggest that addiction can be cured with a range of alternative interventions, including medication, CBT, hypnosis and other forms of therapy.

-Non-12-Step programs emphasise the importance of recognizing that addiction often co-occurs with other mental illnesses.
-Programs that can manage dual-diagnoses are therefore prioritized.
+Non-12-Step programs emphasize the importance of recognizing that addiction often co-occurs with other mental illnesses.
+Programs that can manage dual diagnoses are therefore prioritized.

 Some 12-Step facilities or groups are dogmatic about aspects of the program.
-They see the 12-Step Program as the only option, and claim that with non-12-Step programs, one is bound to relapse.
-This dogmatism drives certain people away, and can lead some people to focus too much on undermining the recovery of others, rather than on implementing the program themselves.
+They see the 12-Step Program as the only option, and claim that with non-12-Step programs, an addict is bound to relapse.
+This dogmatism drives some people away and can lead others to focus too much on undermining the recovery of others, rather than on implementing the program themselves.

 Popular Non-12-Step Programs

-There are a number of rehab centers that offer non-twelve-step programs, ranging from luxury rehabs to rehabs with a holistic approach.
-If you prefer a secular approach when it comes to your recovery and wants to feel like you’re in control of your life, these may be the best kinds of rehabs for you.
+There are a number of rehab centers that offer non-12-Step programs, ranging from luxury rehabs to rehabs with a holistic approach.
+If you prefer a secular approach when it comes to your recovery and want to feel like you’re in control of your life, this may be the best option for you.

-You can expect to find some of the following treatment approaches at a non-12-step rehabs:
+You can expect to find some of the following treatment approaches at non-12-Step rehabs.

 SMART Recovery